sasabosnic/rgz/ssg.md

 ## Configuration

-Before you start, create `ssg.conf` file.
+To configure `ssg` you need to set two variables:

+- `$DOCS` - path to web server document root directory
+- `$ROOT` - root URL of your web site

+There are three more variables, but these are optional:

+- `$WEBSITE_TITLE` - title (suffix) for all pages
+- `$RSS_AUTHOR` - author's full name for RSS feed
+- `$RSS_DESCRIPTION` - RSS feed description

+You can set all those variables in enviornment with `export` or `env`, but I recommend to create `ssg.conf` file.
 For example, here is mine:

 	#!/bin/sh
 	: "${DOCS:=/var/www/htdocs/www.romanzolotarev.com}"